rishavd05/raml_poc/README.md

-This is RAML file that follows all best practices
+This is RAML file that follows all best practices by Rishav